AfZheng126/MORA/README.md

-# Re-Alignment
+# MORA

-The program is an aligner that aligns query sequences to a unique reference.
+Mora is an aligner that re-aligns query sequences to a unique reference.

-Main steps of the algorithm:
+Main steps of Mora:
-1. Find the potential mappings of the queries and output them as a SAM file using pufferfish.
+1. Find the potential mappings of the queries and output them as a SAM file using an initial aligner.
-2. Calculate the expected abundance levels of the references based on the SAM file using Cedar.
+2. Calculate the expected abundance levels of the references based on the SAM file.
 3. Assign each query that had at least one valid mapping to a reference based on their mapping scores and the expected abundance levels.
 4. Output the results into a txt file.

 # Installation
 ```
-git clone git@github.com:AfZheng126/Re-Alignment.git
+git clone git@github.com:AfZheng126/MORA.git
-cd Re-Alignment
+cd MORA
 bash install.sh
 cargo build
 ```